What is Keto exactly?

 Keto vs Paleo

-A choice for some is between keto and paleo diets.
+A choice for some is between keto and paleo lifestyles.
 The two diets both have positives and negatives but they work very differently in the body.

-But what is paleo diet?
-With its focus on whole foods and fresh vegetables, it's certain is a paleo diet healthy but it may not be the best for weight loss for everyone.
+But what is the paleo lifestyle?
+With its focus on whole foods and fresh vegetables, it's certain is a paleo lifestyle healthy but it may not be the best for weight loss for everyone.
 It can be overwhelming at times with its specific restrictions and you may find yourself frantically researching “what is gluten-free flour?” in a grocery store aisle.

-On the flip side of the coin, if you find yourself having some negative side effects from the keto diet, you might consider reading about how to start paleo diet plan.
+On the flip side of the coin, if you find yourself having some negative side effects from the keto diet, you might consider reading about how to start paleo lifestyle plan.